 Grierson Dickens Limited is a fee based Chartered Financial Planning firm with a refreshingly different approach.
+We advise many clients locally in Farnham, Surrey and across London and the South East.
+However, location is not a limitation for us, and our extensive experience in overseeing the financial management of clients on international assignments means we also have clients much further afield.
 Established in 1999 we work closely with a small number of clients for whom we perform two key roles:

 1. We act as a ‘strategic partner’; developing a deep understanding of our clients’ current circumstances, helping them to identify their goals and objectives, and building a plan to get them from where they are now to where they want to be.
 We build long term relationships with clients, consistently helping them to understand the financial implications of decisions they have to make such as job and career changes or business sales and changes in family circumstances.
 We support them through their decision making process and use our extensive technical expertise to advise and make appropriate recommendations.